samverh/Rooster/README.md

 python main.py
 ```

-By opening rooster.html, you investigate the schedule on a visual level.
+By opening rooster.html, you can investigate the schedule on a visual level.

 ## Authors
 * Johan Diepstraten